“BABore” made a simple but accurate hardness tester.

 Here are some results:

-different batch of heat treated mystery alloy -- 26
+a different batch of heat treated mystery alloy — 26

 Some store-bought testers use a small indenter and a small force.
 A small indenter makes it easier to measure small meplats, but a large indenter is more accurate.
-This tester's 3/8" ball and 200 pound force are very close to the "official" 10 mm ball and 100 kg. force that are recommend for soft metals, so it should give reliable readings, and it did.
+This tester’s 3/8″ ball and 200 pound force are very close to the “official” 10 mm ball and 100 kg. force that is recommended for soft metals, so it should give reliable readings, and it did.
 Even with the big ball, it was easy to measure 35 caliber flat point bullets.